uay/uay-react-tailwind-gantt/docs/Roadmap.md

 - [ ] Rename types and prefix with `Gantt`
 - [ ] Fix CI/CD
 - [ ] Release to npm registry
+- [ ] Add possibility for custom styling